splunk/public-o11y-docs/logs/scp.rst

 Splunk Observability Cloud
 ----------------------------------------------------------------
-1. In Splunk Observability Cloud, go to :guilabel:`Settings > Log Observer Connect` and select :guilabel:`Add new connection`.
+In Splunk Observability Cloud, do the following:

+1. Go to :guilabel:`Settings > Log Observer Connect` and select :guilabel:`Add new connection`.
 If you don't see :guilabel:`Log Observer Connect` in :guilabel:`Settings`, you are not an administrator in Splunk Observability Cloud.
 Contact your organization's Splunk Observability Cloud administrator to perform this integration.

 2. Select :guilabel:`Splunk Cloud Platform`.

 Splunk Cloud Platform
 ----------------------------------------------------------------
-3. In Splunk Cloud Platform, follow the instructions in the guided setup for the integration to do the following:
+In Splunk Cloud Platform, follow the instructions in the guided setup for the integration to do the following:

-   a.
-To configure a role in Splunk Cloud Platform for the Log Observer Connect service account, go to :guilabel:`Settings > Roles`.
+1. To configure a role in Splunk Cloud Platform for the Log Observer Connect service account, go to :guilabel:`Settings > Roles`.

       .. image:: /_images/logs/setupLOC1.png
          :width: 100%
          :alt: This screenshot shows how to go to Roles in Splunk Cloud Platform where you will set up a service account for Log Observer Connect.

-      Select the role you want to use for the Log Observer Connect service account.
+2. Select the role you want to use for the Log Observer Connect service account.
 The service account is a user role that can access the specific Splunk Cloud Platform indexes that you want your users to search in Log Observer Connect.

-      On the :guilabel:`Capabilities` tab, ensure that ``edit_tokens_own`` is selected.
+3. On the :guilabel:`Capabilities` tab, ensure that ``edit_tokens_own`` is selected.
 Also, ensure that ``indexes_list_all`` is not selected.

       .. image:: /_images/logs/CapabilitiesTab1.png
          :width: 100%
          :alt: This screenshot shows the Capabilities tab in user configuration.

-      On the :guilabel:`Indexes` tab in the :guilabel:`Included` column, deselect :guilabel:`*(All internal indexes)` and select the indexes that you want users to query in Log Observer Connect.
+4. On the :guilabel:`Indexes` tab in the :guilabel:`Included` column, deselect :guilabel:`*(All internal indexes)` and select the indexes that you want users to query in Log Observer Connect.

       .. image:: /_images/logs/IndexesTab1.png
          :width: 100%
          :alt: This screenshot shows the Indexes tab in user configuration.

-      On the :guilabel:`Resources` tab, enter a :guilabel:`Standard search limit` of 40 for both :guilabel:`Role search job limit` and :guilabel:`User search job limit`.
+5. On the :guilabel:`Resources` tab, enter a :guilabel:`Standard search limit` of 40 for both :guilabel:`Role search job limit` and :guilabel:`User search job limit`.
 Enter 0 for :guilabel:`Real-time search limit` for both role and user search job limits.

+The limit of 40 assumes that you have 10 Log Observer Connect users.
+To determine your ideal :guilabel:`Standard search limit`, multiply the number of Log Observer Connect users you have by 4.
+For example, if you have 20 Log Observer users, enter a :guilabel:`Standard search limit` of 80 for both :guilabel:`Role search job limit` and :guilabel:`User search job limit`.

       .. image:: /_images/logs/ResourcesTab1.png
          :width: 100%
          :alt: This screenshot shows recommended configuration for role search job limit and user search job limit.

-      Now, in the :guilabel:`Role search time window limit` section of the :guilabel:`Resources` tab, select :guilabel:`Custom time` and enter 2,592,000 seconds (30 days) for the maximum time window for searches for this role.
+6. Now, in the :guilabel:`Role search time window limit` section of the :guilabel:`Resources` tab, select :guilabel:`Custom time` and enter 2,592,000 seconds (30 days) for the maximum time window for searches for this role.
 For the earliest searchable event time for this role,  select :guilabel:`Custom time` and enter 7,776,000 seconds (90 days).
 In the :guilabel:`Disk space limit` section enter a :guilabel:`Standard search limit` of 1000 MB.

       .. image:: /_images/logs/ResourcesTab2.png
          :width: 100%
          :alt: This screenshot shows recommended configuration for role search time window limit and disk space limit.

-   b.
-Next, in Splunk Cloud Platform, go to :guilabel:`Settings > Users` and create the user for the Log Observer Connect service account.
-In the :guilabel:`Assign roles` section, assign to the user the role you created for the Log Observer Connect service account.
+7. Next, in Splunk Cloud Platform, go to :guilabel:`Settings > Users` and create the user for the Log Observer Connect service account.
+In the :guilabel:`Assign roles` section, assign to the user the role you created in the preceeding steps for the Log Observer Connect service account.

       .. image:: /_images/logs/CreateUser.png
          :width: 100%
          :alt: This screenshot shows the Create user page in Splunk Cloud Platform where you can assign a user to the service account role.

-   c.
-Secure a connection to your Splunk Cloud Platform instance in Splunk Observability Cloud.
+8. Secure a connection to your Splunk Cloud Platform instance in Splunk Observability Cloud.
 To get help from Splunk Support, :ref:`Submit a support ticket <support-ticket>`.
 To do it yourself, select :guilabel:`Download this script` in the guided setup section, :guilabel:`Secure connection to the Splunk platform`, and follow the instructions on screen.
 When you run the script, the Admin Config Service API does the following:

       - Adds Splunk Observability Cloud IPs and your local machine's IP to your Splunk Cloud Platform allow list to allow Log Observer Connect services and your machine to connect to your Splunk Cloud Platform instance through the management port